kitzeslab/opensoundscape/docs/installation/mac_and_linux.md

     * Tip:  You can use this folder to store virtual environments for other projects as well, so put it somewhere that makes sense for you, e.g. in your home directory.
 * Make a directory for virtual environments and `cd` into it: `mkdir .venv && cd .venv`
 * Create an environment called `opensoundscape` in the directory: `python3 -m venv opensoundscape`
-* Activate/use the environment `source opensoundscape/bin/activate`
+* Activate/use the environment: `source opensoundscape/bin/activate`
 * Install OpenSoundscape in the environment: `pip install opensoundscape==0.4.6`
 * Once you are done with OpenSoundscape, deactivate the environment: `deactivate`
 * To use the environment again, you will have to refer to absolute path of the virtual environments folder.
 For instance, if I were on a Mac and created `.venv` inside a directory `/Users/MyFiles/Code` I would activate the virtual environment using: `source /Users/MyFiles/Code/.venv/opensoundscape/bin/activate`